Blog

 full face mask

 The design of the full face mask can be hard to adjust, especially for beginners, because it is bulkier and heavier than other types of masks.
 However, full face masks have come a long way.
-Masks like the Comfortable Fit Deluxe, the Fisher & Paykel Evora and the ResMed AirTouch F20 now offer a much wider field of vision and new memory foam cushion technology for greater comfort..
+Masks like the Fisher & Paykel Evora and the ResMed AirTouch F20 now offer a much wider field of vision and new memory foam cushion technology for greater comfort..

 Other full face masks allow a greater range of movement so users can switch sleeping positions comfortably during the night and even sleep closer to their bed partner.
 The Philips Respironics DreamWearFull Face Mask features a top-of-the-head hose connection that provides freedom of movement and less intrusion during the night, making it ideal for stomach sleepers.